soilspectroscopy/ossl-models/R-mlr/README.md

 Dataset:
 [OSSL](https://soilspectroscopy.github.io/ossl-manual/reference-soil-spectroscopy-models.html)

-This tutorial explains steps required to fit Global Soil Spectroscopy Calibration Models for the purpose of the [Soil Spectroscopy for Global Good project](https://soilspectroscopy.org).
+This tutorial explains steps required to fit Global Soil Spectral Calibration Models for the purpose of the [Soil Spectroscopy for Global Good project](https://soilspectroscopy.org).
 We use Ensemble Machine Learning with meta-learner / stacking where meta-learner is fitted using